Kannikakr/leedcode_questions/README.md

 C can be placed before D (500) and M (1000) to make 400 and 900.
 Given a roman numeral, convert it to an integer.

+ ### 22. Find the Index of the first Occurrence in a string

+ Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.